jurdabos/CanonFodder/README.md

    - Airflow DAG for weekly data pipeline runs
    - Volume mapping for persistent data storage

+   For more information about the Docker filesystem structure and what `/opt/airflow` means, see [Understanding Linux Filesystem Paths in Docker](docs/linux_filesystem_in_docker.md).

    Option 2: Manual setup
    # Create a virtual environment
    ```shell